Check out Senior-Friendly Gadgets, Tools, and Devices →

 3. Lack of Familiarity with Modern Technology

-They feel more comfortable using a landline phone instead of a smartphone.
-TV is easier for them than browsing YouTube.
+They may feel more comfortable using a landline than a smartphone or watching traditional TV instead of navigating YouTube.

 5. Cognitive Decline